ThanhDuonghcmut/Bookstore-Management/README.md

 # Bookstore Management Application

-This is the repo using for Resola interview coding challenge.
-This is a simple bookstore management application written in **Python language**, using **Django Framework**, with simple CRUD functions.
+This is the repo of a simple bookstore management application written in **Python language**, using **Django Framework**, with simple CRUD functions.
 It also includes authentication functions for user to register and login.

 This is an RESTful API application.
 I use the **Django Rest Framework** to implement the serialization part of the response.
 All functions, from authentication to CRUD, are handled through RESTful API.
 We can use API platform like Postman or Swagger, or use the Django REST framwork web interface to interact with this application.